-- 1. Server Mode: Indicates the server mode operation.
-When the mode operation is enabled, the Syslog message will send out to the Syslog server.
-The Syslog protocol is based on UDP communication and received on UDP port 514 and the Syslog server will not send acknowledgments back sender since UDP is a connectionless protocol and it does not provide acknowledgments.
-The Syslog packet will always send out even if the Syslog server does not exist.
-Possible modes are: - Enabled: Enable server mode operation.
+- Server Mode Indicates the server mode operation.
+When the mode operation is enabled, the syslog message will send out to syslog server.
+The syslog protocol is based on UDP communication and received on UDP port 514 and the syslog server will not send acknowledgments back sender since UDP is a connectionless protocol and it does not provide acknowledgments.
+The syslog packet will always send out even if the syslog server does not exist.
+Possible modes are: - a.
+Enabled: Enable server mode operation. - b.
 Disabled: Disable server mode operation. - 2.
-Server Address: Indicates the IPv4 host address of the Syslog server.
-If the switch provides a DNS feature, it also can be a domain name. - 3.
-Server Level: Indicates what kind of message will send to Syslog server.
-Possible modes are: Error: Send the specific messages in which the severity code is less or equal than the Error.
-Warning: Send the specific messages which severity code is less or equal than Warning).
-Notice: Send the specific messages which severity code is less or equal than Notice.
-Informational: Send the specific messages which severity code is less or equal than Informational.
+Server Address Indicates the IPv4 host address of syslog server.
+If the switch provides DNS feature, it also can be a domain name. - 3.
+Server Level: Indicates what kind of message will send to syslog server.
+Possible modes are: - a.
+Error: Send the specific messages which severity code is less or equal than Error (3). - b.
+Warning: Send the specific messages which severity code is less or equal than Warning (4). - c.
+Notice: Send the specific messages which severity code is less or equal than Notice (5).

+d.
+Informational: Send the specific messages which severity code is less or equal than Informational (6).